 Cons of a 30-Year Fixed Mortgage

 While the benefits seem sweet, there is a downside to having this type of a mortgage.
-Because the timeframe to pay back the borrowed amount is 30 years, the lender will make you pay a higher interest rate because they see it as a risk.
+Because the time frame to pay back the borrowed amount is 30 years, the lender will make you pay a higher interest rate because they see it as a risk.
 For example, the economy could take a huge shift over the next 30 years or it is possible that you could lose your job, or get sick, or get hit with a natural disaster which means that your finances would take a huge blow.
 It is a possibility that you would struggle temporarily to afford your monthly mortgage payments until you got back on your feet.
 In order to protect themselves, the lender gives a higher interest rate, and the end result is that the total cost of the 30 year mortgage is much more than double what the 15 year mortgage cost.
+A 30 year mortgage also does not enable you to build equity quickly with the lower monthly payments.
 Although this is the most popular type of mortgage, the only benefit that this mortgage provides is a lower monthly payment.

 Benefits of a 15-Year Fixed Mortgage: